-Fixed Costs (FC).
-The costs which don’t vary with changing output.
+Fixed Costs (FC) The costs which don’t vary with changing output.
 Fixed costs might include the cost of building a factory, insurance and legal bills.
-Even if your output changes or you don’t produce anything, your fixed costs stays the same.
+Even if your output changes or you don’t produce anything, your fixed costs stay the same.
 In the above example, fixed costs are always £1,000.

 Marginal Costs – Marginal cost is the cost of producing an extra unit.
 If the total cost of 3 units is 1550, and the total cost of 4 units is 1900.
 The marginal cost of the 4th unit is 350.